nomada2/grpc-dotnet/src/Grpc.AspNetCore.Web/README.md

 - JavaScript browser applications can call gRPC services using the [gRPC-Web JavaScript client](https://github.com/grpc/grpc-web).
 - Blazor WebAssembly applications can call gRPC services using the .NET Core gRPC client.
 - gRPC services can be used in environments that don't have complete support for HTTP/2.
-- gRPC can be used with HTTP/1.1 only technologies, e.g. Windows authentication.
+- gRPC can be used with technologies not available in HTTP/2, e.g. Windows authentication.

 Grpc.AspNetCore.Web and Grpc.Net.Client.Web provide extensions to enable end-to-end gRPC-Web support for .NET Core.